The Debt Ceiling and Deficit Spending

 The Deficit and the Debt

-Put simply, the federal government runs at a deficit when tax revenues are not sufficient to meet spending obligations.
-Federal spending has outpaced revenue for the last 50 years, except from 1998 to 2001.
+Put simply, the federal government runs a budget deficit when tax revenues are not enough to cover spending.
+Federal spending has exceeded revenue for the past 50 years, with the exception of 1998 to 2001.

-At the end of the fiscal year 2022 (September 30, 2022), debt held by the public was equivalent to 97% of GDP.
-In 2019, before the pandemic, it was 79% of GDP, and in 2007, before the Great Recession, it was 35%.
-Both of these crises caused explosions of the deficit and debt due to lower tax revenues and high spending on government stimulus programs.
-The last time the debt exceeded current levels was at the end of World War II.
+At the end of fiscal year 2022 (September 30, 2022), debt held by the public equaled 97% of GDP.
+By comparison, it was 79% of GDP in 2019, before the pandemic, and 35% in 2007, before the Great Recession.
+Both crises sharply increased deficits and debt due to falling tax revenues and large government stimulus programs.
+The last time debt exceeded today’s level was at the end of World War II.

-In a new February 2023 analysis, the CBO projected that the debt will rise steadily over the next decade to 118% of GDP in 2033, which would be the highest percentage in U.S. history.
-The driving forces behind this increase would be higher spending on Social Security and Medicare, and rising interest costs (due to increasing debt and higher rates).
-If current laws remain unchanged, the debt is projected to rise even more quickly in the next two decades, reaching 195% of GDP in 2053.
+In a February 2023 analysis, the Congressional Budget Office (CBO) projected that debt will continue to rise over the next decade, reaching 118% of GDP by 2033—the highest level in U.S. history.
+The main drivers are higher spending on Social Security and Medicare and rising interest costs due to increased borrowing and higher interest rates.
+If current laws remain unchanged, the debt is expected to grow even faster in the following decades, reaching 195% of GDP by 2053.

 No Easy Answer

-The only way to change this trajectory is to increase revenue, reduce spending, or both.
-The rosiest scenario would be decades of high GDP growth that increases revenue at current tax rates, but this seems unlikely.
-The CBO projects real (inflation-adjusted) GDP growth to average a tepid 1.7% annually over the next decade.
+The only way to change this trajectory is to increase revenue, reduce spending, or do both.
+The most optimistic scenario would be decades of strong GDP growth that boosts revenue without raising taxes.
+However, this appears unlikely.
+The Congressional Budget Office (CBO) projects that real, inflation-adjusted GDP growth will average only 1.7% per year over the next decade.

-The White House is expected to release its budget proposal for FY 2024 in March, followed by a counterproposal from House Republicans in April, setting up what is sure to be an intense period of budget negotiations.
-President Biden and House Speaker Kevin McCarthy have already begun to discuss the debt ceiling issue, and it remains to be seen whether the ceiling can be addressed outside of the budget process or whether it will be caught in the crosshairs.
-In either case, the ceiling will have to be raised or suspended in order to maintain U.S. government operations.
+The White House is expected to release its FY 2024 budget proposal in March, followed by a House Republican counterproposal in April.
+This sets the stage for an intense period of budget negotiations.
+President Biden and House Speaker Kevin McCarthy have already begun discussing the debt ceiling.
+It remains unclear whether the issue will be resolved outside the budget process or become part of it.
+Regardless, the debt ceiling will need to be raised or suspended to maintain government operations.

 IMPORTANT DISCLOSURES